-In the subtidal environment, a number of SCI species were recorded, as reported in Section 5.4.
+In the subtidal environment, a number of SCI species were recorded, as reported in Section 5.1.4.
 The exact position of these birds is not considered to be a useful parameter in assessing any possible effects on them because they are mobile, but they are considered in the assessment below.

 The baseline environment around the Baldoyle Bay SPA contains numerous sources of potential disturbance stimuli for birds.
 The Baldoyle Bay estuary lies on the approach to Dublin Airport's main runway.
 Observations made during ornithological surveys revealed that aircraft overfly the northern section of the Baldoyle Bay SPA very frequently.
 The R106 Coast Road, running down the western side of the bay, passes between the SPA boundary and the proposed temporary western construction for microtunnelling.
 A cycle path runs parallel to the road.
 The Baldoyle residential area to the south-west of Baldoyle Bay, and the Portmarnock and Sutton Golf Clubs on the eastern and southeastern sides of the bay are other sources of disturbance.
 Velvet Strand to the east is also frequented by a range of recreational users.
-This recreational and amenity disturbance stimulus is not likely to have decreased in the intervening years between the original NIS and now.
 In general, this suggests that many of the birds using the Baldoyle Bay SPA and surrounding area are habituated to a degree of a range of general visual and/or noise stimuli, including the presence of vehicles.

 In order for the construction or operation of the proposed GDD project to result in disturbance to the birds in the area (including SPA qualifying species), the noise/visual stimuli would have to substantially exceed those that are already present in some way.
-Having regard to published advice on the typical types and magnitudes of visual and noise sources associated with general construction activities (Cutts et al. 2013), it is considered that general construction activities, the presence of a crane, and the presence of vehicle traffic associated with the microtunnelling compounds will not result in a Likely Significant Effect on the Baldoyle Bay SPA.

 Only one noise source will propagate into the Baldoyle Bay SPA at a sound power level of sufficient magnitude to potentially trigger disturbance within the SPA boundary.
 This is noise produced during piling of the jacking shaft at the microtunnelling compounds.
-This is a reversible impact that will occur for a maximum time period of two weeks, and could result in an impact on 1.79 hectares (see Section 5.1.4) of habitat within the SPA boundary on the western side of the SPA, and 0.21 hectares on the eastern side of the SPA.
-It is estimated that the sound power level reaching the Baldoyle Bay SPA boundary will be in the region of 75 dB LA{max}.
+This is a reversible impact that will occur for a maximum time period of two weeks, and could result in an impact on 1.79 hectares (see Section 5.2.1) of habitat within the SPA boundary on the western side of the SPA, and 0.21 hectares on the eastern side of the SPA.
+It is estimated that the sound power level reaching the Baldoyle Bay SPA boundary will be in the region of 75 dB LAmax.